-The best plants serve double-duty, giving you not only spring flowers, but also colorful foliage or berries in autumn.
-One of the multitaskers listed below (a quince shrub) boasts more than just ornamental qualities: It has an edible fruit.
-In addition, these Top 10 plants for spring can have a number of landscape uses:
+The best plants serve double-duty, giving you not only spring flowers but also colorful foliage or berries in autumn.
+One of the multitaskers listed below (a quince shrub) boasts more than just ornamental qualities—it has an edible fruit.

 Anthracnose is a serious fungal disease that attacks flowering dogwoods.
 As a fungus, it thrives under moist conditions.
 This gives you some clues as to how to help prevent the disease: